verv-vlux/VLX/README.md

 ```
 In a directory of your choosing, pull/download the repository.

+You should notice there is a Dockerfile included with the repository.
-Included is a Dockerfile that contains a configuartion with the neccessary tools to run the test.
+This contains the configuration of packages necessary to run the test environment.

 This Dockerfile contains the following: